Background

 Concept 2

-Our second concept adapted the single column layout of Google Forms to better accommodate the Post Screening Paths that are required for forms with logic and status assignment.
+Our second concept employed the single column layout of Google Forms with partitioned sections at the bottom for the "Qualified" and "Auto-reject" paths.

 Next Steps